OntoUML/ontouml-models/scripts/generate-png-metadata.md

 - `dct:title`;
 - `skos:editorialNote`;
 - `dcat:downloadURL`;
+- `dct:license`;
 - the exact lexical values of `fdpo:metadataIssued` and `fdpo:metadataModified`.

 Preserving the exact timestamp lexical values avoids changes such as nanosecond truncation or conversion from `Z` to `+00:00` when existing `xsd:dateTime` literals are parsed.

-For existing files, the script still regenerates the remaining required triples from the model metadata and script defaults, including `dct:isPartOf`, `dct:issued`, `dct:license`, `dcat:mediaType`, and `ocmv:isComplete`.
+For existing files, the script still regenerates the remaining triples from the model metadata and script defaults, including `dct:isPartOf`, `dct:issued`, `dcat:mediaType`, and `ocmv:isComplete`.
+The script preserves an existing PNG-level `dct:license`; if none exists, it copies the model-level `dct:license` when available.

 ## Defaults for new PNG metadata files